modelica/fmi-ls-bus/tests/README.md

 # Module Header Tests
 This directory can be used to add tests for existing module header files.
-The files in this directory provide the resources to run the tests with the corresponding workflow in Github Actions ([run-header-tests-Debug][header-tests-debug] and [run-header-tests-Release][header-tests-release]).
+The files in this directory provide the resources to run the tests with the corresponding workflow in GitHub Actions ([run-header-tests-Debug][header-tests-debug] and [run-header-tests-Release][header-tests-release]).
 The release workflow is run automatically for pull requests to the main branch.
 The debug workflow can be used by developers on their respective branches for testing in between.

 ## Adding Tests for a New Module
 To add tests for another module, a few files need to be added and altered.
 This description assumes that the module's header files (fmi3LsBus<MODULE>.h and fmi3LsBusUtil<MODULE>.h) have already been added.